Misha Mansoor: Haunted Shores (2009–present)

 In 2009, Mansoor joined the Mark Holcomb-led project Haunted Shores, with the project eventually evolving into solely being the duo of Holcomb and Mansoor.
-In 2010, Haunted Shores released its first set of new music with Mansoor on a split EP with Cyclamen.
+In 2010, Haunted Shores released its first set of new music with Mansoor and guest vocalist Chris Barretto on a split EP with Cyclamen.
 The project went on unannounced hiatus from 2010–2017, but became active again with the release of the Viscera EP, with features from Jørgen Munkeby and Devin Townsend.
+In 2022, the band released an album titled Void.

 Four Seconds Ago (2018–present)

 In 2018, Mansoor formed the electronic side project Four Seconds Ago with fellow Periphery guitarist Jake Bowen.
 Their debut album The Vacancy was released in 2018.
+In 2025, they released their second album, 1000 Needles.

 Of Man Not of Machine (2008–2011, 2016–present)

-Mansoor, along with current Periphery and then-Haunted Shores guitarist Mark Holcomb and current Good Tiger and former TesseracT and then-Sky Eats Airplane lead singer Elliot Coleman founded a side project called "Of Man Not of Machine" (abbreviated OMNOM) that released music from 2008–2011.
+Mansoor, along with Periphery and Haunted Shores guitarist Mark Holcomb as well as singer Elliot Coleman (Good Tiger, TesseracT, Sky Eats Airplane), founded a side project called "Of Man Not of Machine" (abbreviated OMNOM) that released music from 2008–2011.
 The project became inactive due to Coleman joining TesseracT in 2011 and with Holcomb and Mansoor finding further success with Periphery with the release of Periphery II: This Time It's Personal.
 Mansoor and Coleman occasionally began posting small clips of the two writing new OMNOM material to Instagram since 2016, however no releases were announced or made.
 In April 2022, Periphery drummer and bandmate Matt Halpern released a drum playthrough video for Meinl Cymbals titled "OMNOM Demo 1", officially showcasing a brand new OMNOM song.

-Snuggles (2011)

-In 2011, Mansoor and then-Periphery bandmate Adam "Nolly" Getgood released a set of 3 hardcore punk-themed songs under the side project name Snuggles.
-The project is currently inactive.

 Other work

-Mansoor and Steve Vai were selected to contribute the Halo 2 Anniversary Original Soundtrack.
+Mansoor and Steve Vai were selected to contribute to the Halo 2 Anniversary Original Soundtrack.
 Mansoor was also selected to contribute to the soundtrack of Destiny: Rise of Iron.
+In 2024, Mansoor contributed the song "The Beast" to the soundtrack of the second season of Arcane.

-Mansoor's career as a producer started when he produced and co-wrote the Animals as Leaders' debut self-titled album and since then he has produced bands such as Veil of Maya, Born of Osiris, Being and Stray from the Path.
+Mansoor's career as a producer started when he produced and co-wrote the Animals as Leaders' debut self-titled album.
+Since then, he has produced bands such as Veil of Maya, Born of Osiris, Being and Stray from the Path.
 He formed a production company called Top Secret Audio in 2013 with Adam "Nolly" Getgood, his former Periphery bandmate.
 Mansoor also has produced or helped to produce every one of Periphery's studio albums.